-How you’ll look for it, obviously you’ll type on Google first and then you’ll visit several other websites you already aware.
+How you’ll look for it, obviously you’ll type on Google first, and then you’ll visit several other websites you are already aware of.

-After a few hours, you’ll see the ads will showing on your social media like Facebook and it’s subsidiary companies like Instagram of the cheap flight tickets.
+After a few hours, you’ll see the ads showing on your social media like Facebook and its subsidiary companies like Instagram the cheap flight tickets.

 What does it mean?
 It means Facebook knows what you want right now and what you’re looking for.

-It will make a simple behavior of your searches and it creates a pattern that later uses by Facebook and sells to the companies to show you the exact target ads on their platform.
+It will make a simple behavior of your searches and it creates a pattern that is later used by Facebook and sells to the companies to show you the exact target ads on their platform.

 After concluding the session I can say that WhatsApp is really worth purchasing at $19B.

-Believe or not now facebook double and triple it’s revenue just because of one simple chat application.
+Believe it or not, Facebook doubled and tripled its revenue just because of one simple chat application.

-If you have any questions or suggestions make sure to mention in the comments below.
+If you have any questions or suggestions make sure to mention them in the comments below.